mixxxdj/manual/source/chapters/djing_with_mixxx.rst

    S.Brandt <s.brandt@mixxx.org>

-With the integrated recording feature you can record your mix as an audio file and listen to it later, distribute it as :term:`Podcast` or burn it to CD.
+With the integrated recording feature you can record your mix as an audio file and listen to it later, distribute it as a :term:`Podcast` or burn it to CD.
 Mixxx records the master output - the audio you hear from the speakers including the microphone.